Quantifying (non-)weak compactness of operators on $AL$- and $C(K)$-spaces: The proof of Theorem

-We now move to the setting of arbitrary finite measure spaces.
-To begin, we focus on the singular part of the operator.
+We focus on the singular part of the operator.
 Before doing so, however, we require the following technical result.
 From now on, if $E$ is a closed subspace of $L_1(X, \Sigma, \mu)$, we will denote by $J_E: E \to L_1(X, \Sigma, \mu)$ the inclusion operator.